 What the 5x5 program specializes in is periodization, which is changing the program as you progress through it to constantly change the stimulus.
 This increases the challenge your muscles each week, but also provides enough recovery time between training sesions to keep you from burning out.

 Ready to see what all the fuss is about?
-Follow the full program, 5x5 for Muscle and Strength, in BodyFit Elite.
+Follow the full program, 5x5 for Muscle and Strength, in BodyFit.
 You can track your workouts in the BodyFit app, swap out lifts to match your equipment, and watch demonstration videos of every movement in every workout!

 Choosing Your Weight